mrcybercat/internship-entry-assessment/programming-test.md

    - View is concerned with representation, as in UI presenting and retrieving information from user.
    - Controller mediates the two, updating the View and the Model according to user input

-MVC can be very intuitively represented as a diagram
+MVC can be very intuitively represented as a diagram:
 ```mermaid
     flowchart TD
     U[User] -->|Sees| V[View]